Northern Blue-Tongued Skink

 -

-The northern blue-tongued skink is a heavily built, flat 15 inch long lizard.
-They are sandy in color with an attractive dark crossbands or blotches along the body.
+The northern blue-tongued skink is a heavily built, flat, 15-inch long lizard.
+They are sandy in color with dark cross bands or blotches along the body.
 The large, deep, and conical head contains the deep blue tongue that gives this skink its name.
-The limbs are well developed and relatively short.
-They are most active in the early morning and can often be found basking in the sun to warm themselves.
 Although the exact function of the tongue is not known it is likely used to frighten away predators.
+Their limbs are well developed and relatively short.

 Quick Facts